Picovoice/rhino/README.md

 in voice, software, and hardware.
 We consider such requests on a case-by-case basis and assist clients who can guarantee a certain minimum licensing volume.

 **[Q] If I am using GitHub to evaluate the software, do you provide technical support?**

-**[A]** Prior to commercial engagement, basic support solely pertaining to software issues or bugs is provided via GitHub issues by the open-source community or a member of our team.
+**[A]** Prior to commercial engagement, basic support solely pertaining to software issues or bugs is provided via GitHub issues.
 We do not offer any free support with integration or support with any platform (either operating system or hardware) that is not officially supported via GitHub.

 **[Q] Why does Picovoice have GitHub repositories?**